flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 or $$z = modulo(\frac{(zx)^x}{x} // x, x)$$

-We will explain all of this in this lesson.
+We will explain all of this in this section.

-### Data Types
+## Data Types

 In the lesson on [Variables and Memory](./09-Variables-and-Memory.md), we talked about a computer can only move and store numbers in "boxes".
 However, we can represent anything we want as a set of "boxes" with numbers using some clever tricks that we will not get into here.